 Storing Garlic Scapes in the fridge to keep them fresher longer

-It should come as no surprised when you store things in the fridge they tend to last a lot longer.
-But there are some methods in which you can use to expand this time line much further while still maintaining that just cut freshness.
+It should come as no surprise when you store things in the fridge they tend to last a lot longer.
+But there are some methods in which you can use to expand this timeline much further while still maintaining that just cut freshness.

 The best method is really very simple.
 Here it is: